ringcentral/ringcentral-js/README.md

 # Making telephony calls

-In RingCentral terminology making telephony calls is named as RingOut.
+In RingCentral terminology, making telephony calls is named "RingOut".

 This example demonstrates a way to create a flexible RingOut tracking procedure.
 This is the most complex example with maximum fine-tuning - it could be simplified to suit the business requirements.